eltociear/powerapps-docs.de-de/powerapps-docs/user/lookup-field.md

 ---
-title: Verwenden des Nachschlage Felds für einen Datensatz | MicrosoftDocs
+title: Use the lookup field on a record | MicrosoftDocs
 author: mduelae
 manager: kvivek
 ms.service: powerapps